The Department of Athletics coordinates with the Office of Student Scholarships and Aid (OSSA) to allocate and administer athletic scholarships

 The student-athlete must do the following:

-- Consult with his/her Academic Counselor and present documentation to prove the need for supplies (e.g., a course syllabus)
+• Consult with their Academic Counselor and present documentation to prove the need for supplies (e.g., a course syllabus)

-- Repair any damaged items prior to the last day of final exams during the semester in which the supplies are used (unless the item is beyond repair and must be replaced).
-If a student-athlete breaks an item, he/she will not be given a replacement item unless the Academic Counselor determines that the item broke because of natural wear and tear over time.
+• Repair any damaged items prior to the last day of final exams during the semester in which the supplies are used (unless the item is beyond repair and must be replaced).
+If a student-athlete breaks an item, they will not be given a replacement item unless the Academic Counselor determines that the item broke because of natural wear and tear over time.

 3.9.4 Student-Athlete Reimbursements

-Student-athletes with book scholarships can purchase texts/supplies on their own and submit the receipt to their ASPSA Academic Counselor for reimbursement.
-(Note: such occurrences should be rare as faculty must submit syllabi, with required texts and materials listed, to UNC Student Stores prior to the beginning of the semester).
-The ASPSA submits the receipt and the corresponding course syllabus, as well as a copy of the student’s UNC OneCard, to the Department of Athletics Compliance Office.
-The Compliance Office tracks reimbursements for each student-athlete book scholarship recipient.
-The Compliance Office then reviews the reimbursement form submitted by the student-athlete’s ASPSA Counselor and, if approved, will send a list of reimbursements to OSSA and Cashier’s Office once a month for the reimbursement amount to be applied directly to the student’s account.
-If a student has an account balance, the amount will be applied to the balance before disbursing in a refund to the student.
+Student-athletes with book scholarships can purchase texts/supplies on their own and submit a from through Teamworks.
+They must upload copies of the syllabi and receipt.
+(Note: such occurrences should be rare as faculty are encouraged to submit required texts and materials to UNC Student Stores prior to the beginning of the semester).
+Once submitted, the reimbursement request is routed to the student-athlete’s ASPSA counselor and then to the Compliance staff member overseeing financial aid.
+Approved reimbursement requests are sent to OSSA and the Cashier’s Office once a month for the reimbursement amount to be applied directly to the student’s account.
+If a student has an account balance, the amount will be applied to the balance before disbursement to the student.

 3.9.5 Dropping Classes and Drop Forms

-An ASPSA Academic Counselor must sign a student-athlete’s drop form before he/she can drop a class, so that the student is aware of how the change may impact his/her progression toward his/her degree, as well as UNC and NCAA eligibility.
-After a student-athlete leaves the drop form with an Academic Counselor, the ASPSA bundles the forms and delivers them to the Registrar, which drops the courses from the students’ schedules.
+An electronic drop form is completed by Academic Advising and forwarded to the ASPSA staff.
+An ASPSA Academic Counselor must review and sign a student-athlete’s drop form before they can drop a class, so that the student is aware of how the change may impact their progression towards their degree, as well as UNC and NCAA eligibility.
+Once signed by the ASPSA Academic Counselor, the document is sent to the Office of the University Registrar for processing.
 The ASPSA tracks the courses that students have dropped in their database.

-Also, if a student-athlete is on a book scholarship during any term and drops a course, he/she is responsible for returning the book(s) directly to UNC Student Stores.
+Also, if a student-athlete is on a book scholarship during any term and drops a course prior to the course census date, they are responsible for returning the book(s) directly to UNC Student Stores.
 If the book is not returned, the student-athlete will be charged the full cost of the book in accordance with UNC Student Stores Refund Policy.
 ASPSA Academic Counselors communicate this information, included in student-athletes’ summer grant-in-aid agreements, to student-athletes who sign the agreements via Advanced Compliance Solutions (ACS), used by the Compliance Office for eligibility and compliance tracking.

 Steps taken following dropped courses: